Central extensions and proper actions on products of hyperbolic spaces: First examples

 Fix an element $\varphi\in \sl_2(\Z)$ that is Anosov; that is, $\varphi$ has distinct irrational eigenvalues $\lambda>1$ and $0<\lambda^{-1}<1$.
 The map $\varphi$ is an element of the mapping class group of the torus $T^2$, and the group $G_{\varphi}=\Z^2\rtimes_{\varphi}\Z$ is the fundamental group of the mapping torus of $\varphi$.

-As shown in \cite[\textsection 7]{AR24}, $G_{\varphi}$ admits two non-equivalent focal actions on $\mathbb H^2$.
-These two focal actions may not be cobounded.
-However, \cite[Lemma 4.24]{ABO19} tells us that any focal action is weakly equivalent to a cobounded focal action.
-Hence, we can drop the requirement of coboundedness for focal actions in the definition of property (PH').
-Moreover, \cite[Proposition 5.3]{FSY04} shows that the induced diagonal action of $G_{\varphi}$ on $\mathbb H^2\times \mathbb H^2$ is proper.
-In summary, we obtain \begin{proposition} The fundamental group of Anosov mapping tori has property (PH') from two non-equivalent focal actions on $\mathbb H^2$. \end{proposition}
+By \cite[Proposition 5.3]{FSY04}, the group $G_{\varphi}$ admits two different focal actions on $\mathbb H^2$ such that the induced diagonal action of on $\mathbb H^2\times \mathbb H^2$ is proper.
+Note that the map $\varphi$ is assumed to be $\left( \right)$ in \cite{FSY04}, but their proof works for the general case without extra effort.
+Although these focal actions may not be cobounded, \cite[Lemma 4.24]{ABO19} tells us that any focal action is weakly equivalent to a cobounded focal action.
+In summary, we obtain

+\begin{proposition} The fundamental group of any Anosov mapping torus has property PH$_0$ from two focal actions on $\mathbb H^2$. \end{proposition}

+To study property PH of $3$-manifold groups (Theorem \ref{IntroThm: 3Manifold}), we will use the sphere-disk decomposition and combine the results on each piece together.
+This relies on the following theorem about relatively hyperbolic groups.
+We refer the reader to \cite{Hru10} for a summary of several equivalent definitions of relatively hyperbolic groups.
+In particular, relatively hyperbolic groups generalize the structure of a free product acting on its Bass--Serre tree.

+\begin{theorem} Suppose that a group $G$ is hyperbolic relative to a finite collection of subgroups $\P$.
+If each $P\in \P$ has property PH$_0$, then $G$ has property PH$_0$. \end{theorem}

+The proof is almost the same as the proof of \cite[Theorem 1.5]{HNY25}, modulo the estimation of the thick distance of relatively hyperbolic groups via quasi-lines \cite[Lemma 3.2, Corollary 3.3]{HNY25}, so we only give a sketch of proof that contains the main ideas.
+We do not need to assume residual finiteness here, also because we do not rely on \cite[Corollary 3.3]{HNY25}.